-Reductions in pool habitat quantity in fish bearing streams due to reductions in LWD input would be minimal because most of the proposed riparian thinning would not occur near fish bearing streams.
-Only 13 units lie within Riparian Reserves adjacent to fish bearing reaches in the MFHR, Bear Creek, and Tony Creek (Table 3-36).
-The reduction in pool habitat would result in a loss of slow water rearing habitat that could cause fish to crowd into fewer pools.
-This in turn could result in increased competition for space and possibly food thus decreasing the overall population size during the time period pool habitat is reduced.
+Reductions in pool habitat quantity in fish bearing streams due to reductions in LWD input are not expected because much of the proposed riparian thinning would not occur near fish bearing streams and existing amounts of LWD will not change as a result of silviculture treatment.
 A decrease in large wood downstream from non-fish bearing stream reaches where silviculture treatment occurs is unlikely because the primary large wood contributing mechanism is tree fall from adjacent stands, not floods or debris flows (see below).

 While large increases in fine sediment to a stream can reduce pool volume and thus pool quality, this is unexpected following proposed activities as described above in the Sediment section.
-Both the quantity and quality of pool habitat in the action area is expected to be maintained or increased in the future from the long-term improvements in large wood recruitment potential and erosion risk reduction.
+Both the quantity and quality of pool habitat in the action area is expected to be maintained or improved in the future from the long-term improvements in large wood recruitment potential and erosion risk reduction.

-The addition of LWD to some stream channels resulting from tree falling directly into said channels could slightly increase pool habitat in the action area, particularly in those section of Tony Creek where trees would be felled.
+The addition of LWD to some stream channels resulting from tree falling directly into said channels could slightly increase pool habitat in the action area, particularly in those sections of Tony Creek where trees would be felled.
 The increase would depend on where trees fall, how much falls within the channel, and their ability to capture and store sediment and/or promote scour.